microsoft/bond/tools/image-builder/README.md

 # Image Builder

-This directory contains the source for a docker container that will be used for building Bond C++ which will contain binaries of a number of Boost versions for Ubuntu 16.04 (Xenial Xerus).
+This directory contains the source for a docker container that is used for building Bond C++.
+It contains binaries of a number of Boost versions for Ubuntu 16.04 (Xenial Xerus).

 # Pre-requisites